 Sustainable landscapes apply water conservation design techniques to reduce outdoor water use, decrease the need for yard chemicals and minimize the amount of urban runoff that enters the storm drain system.
 When you switch to a native landscape, apply rainwater harvesting methods and install efficient irrigation systems, you can create a sustainable landscape that is both enjoyable and improves water quality.

 Rebate programs are available for both residential and commercial properties.

-Look for Think Blue staff during the busy summer holiday weekends encouraging bay users to help keep our beaches and bays beautiful, healthy, and pollution free!
+Look for Think Blue staff during the busy summer holiday weekends encouraging bay users to help keep our beaches and bays beautiful, healthy and pollution free!

-In collaboration with Lifeguard Services, Think Blue is proud to coordinate Environmental Awareness Day during each session of the Junior Lifeguard summer camp program.
+In collaboration with the City's Lifeguard Services, Think Blue is proud to coordinate Environmental Awareness Day during each session of the Junior Lifeguard summer camp program.
 Environmental Awareness Day builds on the Junior Lifeguard goal of Skills for Life by teaching our children the importance of water quality protection in San Diego.

 The City shares storm water pollution prevention and other water quality improvement responsibilities with other agencies in the region.
 Each of these agencies is a co-permittee along with the City and also required to conduct storm water pollution prevention efforts within local waterways.
-The County of San Diego hosts a regional hotline where residents from across the county can report illegal discharges into the storm drain system.
+The county of San Diego hosts a regional hotline where residents from across the county can report illegal discharges into the storm drain system.